Walrasian General Equilibrium Foundations of Monetary Theory

 Chapter 3: The Trading Post Model

-1 The trading post model consists of N commodities traded pairwise at 1 2 N (N 2 1) trading posts with distinct bid and ask prices reflecting transaction costs.
+3. The trading post model1 The trading post model consists of N commodities traded pairwise at 1 2 N (N 2 1) trading posts with distinct bid and ask prices reflecting transaction costs.
 Households create trading plans to optimize utility subject to prevailing prices and subject to a budget constraint at each post.
 A barter equilibrium will occur if most trading posts are active in equilibrium 2 most goods trading directly for most other goods.
 A monetary equilibrium occurs if active trade is concentrated on a few trading posts, those trading the common medium of exchange against most other goods.
 In Chapter 2 we examined the moneyless Arrow2Debreu model.
 It did not use money since all transactions were with a central market in a single instance, with a single budget constraint.
 There could be no role for a carrier of value between transactions when each agent or firm made only one transaction, however large.
 It is well known that a frictionless Arrow2Debreu model cannot accommodate a role for money.
 The single budget constraint facing transactors in the model precludes a carrier of value between transactions.
 The key to bringing money into the model is to let there be many transactions, each of which requires a payment for purchases or receives payment for sales.
 This can be achieved by reopening trade over time (Hahn, 1971, 1973; Starrett, 1973; Wallace, 1980), by randomly bringing households into contact for limited trading opportunities (Kiyotaki and Wright, 1989), or by segmenting the trading opportunities.
-The last approach will be...
+The...

 You are not authenticated to view the full text of this chapter or article.